 ** Bring your teaching philosophy/statement.

 How do we design learning experiences so that they are significant, causing changes in students that last beyond the course and even after students have left the university?
 What makes a learning experience significant in the life of a student?
 Participants will investigate the difference between experts (e.g., professors) and novices (e.g., students) in a discipline.
 Strategies to facilitate deep and lasting learning will be introduced.

 **Bring examples of common instructional practices used to present content and student practice/application exercises to facilitate encoding the content into long-term memory.

-May 14 Field Work: Analyzing Student Artifacts for
+(TBA) Field Work: Analyzing Student Artifacts for Evidence of Learning

 In a research environment, data is everything.
 We seek out evidence to support theories, hypotheses, answer research questions, and drive future research and/or decision-making.
 The educational environment is no different.
 What is the purpose of assessment?
 And if assessment is so important, how should we best assess our students?
 In other words, are assessment exercises for or of learning?
 What evidence worth gathering?

 ** Bring samples of assessments currently being used in a course.